 The cost of moving freight directly impacts on our standard of living.
 By delivering freight efficiently, the cost of doing business is reduced and can result in cheaper goods for all New Zealanders and an increased competitive advantage for our exporters.

 Priority lanes are monitored by police as part of their regular motorway patrols.
 Anyone attempting to skip queues by using the priority lanes inappropriately could face an infringement.

 Children and infants qualify as a passenger for priority lane usage.
 Unfortunately pets though part of the family do not and you could face an infringement for improper use.

 In the priority lane world, you are one person.
 Babies of any age, however, count as a person.

 To maintain a consistent approach to enforcing entry requirements, the rule is based not on how many seats you have but on how many passengers are in it.

 There are several websites that can help you find a car pooling buddy.
-We recommend taking a look at Auckland Transport’s Let's Carpool to find out more. (external link)
+We recommend taking a look at Smart Travel NZ(external link) to find out more.

 The rationale behind allowing motorcycles to use priority lanes is that it is safer to keep two-wheeled vehicles moving than to have them travel in start-and-stop traffic conditions.